mecid/mecid.github.io/_posts/2020-09-02-displaying-recursive-data-using-outlinegroup-in-swiftui.md

 ![outline group](/public/outlineGroup2.png)

+> To learn more about building three-column navigation in SwiftUI, take a look at my ["Sidebar navigation in SwiftUI"](/2020/07/21/sidebar-navigation-in-swiftui/) post.

 OutlineGroup is really shining when you use it inside a List.
 We can use OutlineGroup inside sections.
 This approach allows us to expand the first level of your tree-structured collection automatically.
 It looks gorgeous with sidebar style.
 Let's take a look at the quick example of section-based OutlineGroup usage.

 ```swift